marcnew2101/roku-boilerplate/README.md

 ### pre-deployment
  - Begin by renaming the ".env_sample" file to ".env".
 This file is located at the root of the project folder
  - Replace "ROKU_HOST" with the IP address of your Roku device.
-The IP address can be found in the Roku onscreen menu at:  Settings -> Network -> About
+The IP address can be found on the Roku menu screen:  Settings -> Network -> About
  - Replace "ROKU_PASSWORD" with the password you created when you first enabled developer mode on your Roku device.
-If you forget the password, you will have to use your Roku remote to enter the same button pattern to enable developer mode (home, home, home, up, up, right, left, right, left, right)
+If you forget the password, you will have to use your Roku remote to repeat the button pattern to enable developer mode (home, home, home, up, up, right, left, right, left, right)

 ### deploy app
  - On a Windows PC, press F5